wgmo/graphtik/docs/source/arch.rst

         There are actually 2 relevant *modifiers*:

-        - An *abstract sideffect* modifier (annotated with :func:`.sfx`) describing modifications taking place beyond the scope of the solution.
+        - The with :func:`.token` modifier describing modifications taking place beyond the scope of the solution, and can connect operations arbitrarily, irrespective of data exchanges.
           It may have just the "optional" `diacritic` in printouts.

           .. tip::